ubahnverleih/WoBike/Flamingo.md

 # Flamingo
 [Flamingo](https://www.flamingoscooters.com/) is a E-Scooter sharing service that operates in New Zealand.

-Here's a published Postman collection that has all the request in it: https://documenter.getpostman.com/view/11220018/TVKD2xdh
+Here's a published Postman collection that has all the requests in it: https://documenter.getpostman.com/view/11220018/TVKD2xdh

 ## Request OTP Code